Yelfive/md-notes/Nginx/Start On Boot.md

 - ExecStartPre

-    Command before starting nginx
+    Command before starting service

 - ExecStart

-    Command to start he nginx
+    Command to start the service

 - ExecReload

-    Command to reload the nginx
+    Command to reload the service

+- ExecStop

+    Command to stop the service

 - KillSignal

-    Signal to kill the nginx, SIGQUIT(3)
+    Signal to kill the service, SIGQUIT(3)

 - PrivateTmp

+    `true` to indicates allocating private temporary space for the service